Welcome to today's edition of the Rush 24-7 podcast.

 Yes, right.

-And what the enumerated powers act would do, it would require Congress before they enacted any measure to specifically point out their authority in the United States Constitution.
+And what the Enumerated Powers Act would do, it would require Congress, before they enacted any measure, to specifically point out their authority in the United States Constitution.

-And the enumerated powers act has gone down to blazing defeats.
+And the Enumerated Powers Act has gone down to blazing defeats.

-So here you have these men who swear to uphold and defend the United States Constitution, and they would not enact something that would require them to identify with each law that they r wrote the uh constitutional authority for doing it.
+So here you have these men who swear to uphold and defend the United States Constitution, and they would not enact something that would require them to identify with each law that they wrote the constitutional authority for doing it.

 And this is gross contempt, but they're supported by the American people.